Roc-Data-Analyst/Roc-Data-Analyst/README.md

 - 👀 I’m interested in Data Anayltics and Engineering
 - 🌱 I’m currently learning Data Anayltics
 - 💞️ I’m looking to collaborate on projects to help build a good resume and website as a data professional
-- 📫 How to reach me rocdataanalyst@gmail.com
+- 📫 How to reach me bchad912@gmail.com or rocdataanalyst@gmail.com
 - I have knowledge in Python, SQL, R, and Tableau through the Google Data Analytics program.
 My 5 year goal is to learn Data Engineering and learn to build systems and data infrastructures.

 <!---